dreamswag/ci5/HG.md

 ## ⚡ The "Holy CiG 🤯" Gauntlet; Unclaimed Bounty ⚡

-**Due to ISP circumstances**: the personal testing & optimisation configuring process for this setup has been hard-capped to 500/500 throughput constraints - despite owning a Pironman5-mini primed for 2.5Gb HAT.
+**Due to ISP circumstances**: personal testing & optimisation configuring process for this setup has been hard-capped to 500/500 throughput constraints - despite owning a Pironman5-mini primed for 2.5Gb HAT.

 **Mathematically speaking**: CPU usage with USB NIC indicates that this stack should **hypothetically** be able to eat 2-2.3 Gbps for breakfast - while still handing out A+ Bufferbloat grades w/ full Suricata IDS.